-In addition, the Company has recently welcomed several new members of the executive and management leadership teams, with experience across a broad spectrum of industries.
-Since the latter half of 2018, we have enhanced our leadership team across the organization, including the following key senior executives:
+Since 2018, the Company has recently welcomed several new members of the executive leadership team, with experience across a broad spectrum of industries.
+Dr. Guerriere, Mr. Bacon and Mr. Toffoletto joined the Company in 2019.
+The following senior executives were welcomed in 2020: